ksagep/fifth-milestone-project-bitcoin/README.md

 ## Unfixed bugs

 In the studies, I used mathematical calculation solutions for better understanding of dataset.
 These brought interesting outcomes but I could not solve the plotting issue.
 For plots had to provide integers in the code however I had float64.
-I did not find the proper solution for transformation so I used the math results and supporting values for my studies.
+I did not find the proper solution for transformation so I used the math results and supported values for my studies.

 ## Deployment